Innoson Vehicle Manufacturing

 According to the company, 70% of its car parts are produced locally, while the rest are sourced from Japan, China, and Germany.

 Among IVM's vehicle models are the five-seaters Fox (1.5-litre engine) and Umu (2-litre engine) as well as the mini-bus Uzo.

 History

 On 20 May 2022, Innoson presented its first "Keke."
-Kekes are three-wheeled motor vehicles and the main means of transport in Nigeria.
+Kekes are three-wheeled motor vehicles and one of the main means of transport in Nigeria.
 They have so far been imported from the Far East and usually cost about 800,000 Naira or 1,600 Euros.
 Innoson announced a selling price of 500,000 Naira or 1,000 Euros.
 The production capacity is 60,000 "Kekes" per year.
 This is to be increased by a new production plant in Owerri in Imo State on a plot of land of 150,000 square metres.
 The domestic production of the ubiquitous trikes in Nigeria is expected to have a positive impact on Nigeria's trade balance and labour market.

+Osuolale Farouq was invited by the company CEO Innocent Chukwuma after he re-designed and shared an improved logo for Innoson Vehicle Manufacturing on Twitter in 2019.